immunefi-team/Bounty_Boosts/Alchemix/30781 - [SC - Low] It is possible to lower the quorum requirements....md

 # It is possible to lower the quorum requirements that will lead to the past unmet proposals become executable

-Submitted on Sun May 05 2024 14:55:25 GMT-0400 (Atlantic Standard Time) by @MTNether for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 5th 2024 at 20:55:25 UTC by @MTNether for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30781